 What is the difference between a goal and desire?

 Once you understand the difference between a goal and desire, you will be unstoppable in your motivation to achieve your next objective.
 When you set a goal, the outcome is possible and actionable.
 Desire is not always in your control and may not have actionable steps.
 You can take your desires and set goals for them.
-For example, wanting to lose weight is a desire while losing 50 lbs by the day of the office Christmas party is a goal.
-You can set a time frame and actionable steps towards your goal while the desire of losing weight does not lead you to the measures necessary to complete your goal.
+For example, wanting to lose weight is a desire, while losing 50 lbs by the office Christmas party’s day is a goal.
+You can set a time frame and actionable steps towards your goal, while the desire to lose weight does not lead you to the measures necessary to complete your goal.